 NSB: I think staying independent and relatively small is something that really resonates with our customer base.
 Patrons love that we have several staple beers along with a rotating selection and one-off batches of fresh beer.
 They also love looking at the big shiny tanks, and us hard at work making the beer.
 And I’m here A LOT trying to keep up with the demand.
 Producing a quality product that people like to drink doesn’t hurt either.

-PKW: What’s your funniest/most memorable moment at the brewery so far?
+PKW: What’s your funniest/most memorable moment at the beach brewery so far?

 NSB: The day we shut down our old location and moved around the corner to the bigger spot, we had a party for all our mug club members and close friends and family.
 After everyone had a couple of beers and admired the new digs, we all walked back around the corner to where it all began for a final “cheers.”
 It was a very bittersweet moment as there were a lot of memories in those 900 square feet.
 Of course, though, we couldn’t all fit in the front door.
 As I prepared for the final moments in the space where countless hours and years were spent, I could see there were a lot of regulars that were sad to see it go too.
 Thankfully, the situation provided some comic relief when I had to yell “Make room for my mom!” just so she could get in the door.
 Ironically, proof that moving to a bigger spot was the right move.

 New Smyrna Beach bartender Lola tastes a freshly-brewed beer